-Counselling often deals with the here and now, to help you get to grips with whatever is bothering you, offering tools in order to allow you to move on with your life in a more positive way.
+Counselling often deals with the 'here and now', to help you get to grips with whatever is bothering you, offering tools in order to allow you to move on with your life in a more positive way.
 It can help you come to terms with distressing or traumatic events, such as the loss of a loved one, divorce or an accident.
-It can also be an effective way of dealing with long-term problems, such as depression or anxiety.
+It can also be an effective way of dealing with longer term problems such as grief or anxiety.

 Psychotherapy is very similar, however, it usually is more focussed on looking further into the past for reasons why you have developed or maintain certain behaviors or fears, here in the present day.

 I use many different methods of working including Counselling, Psychotherapy, Hypnotherapy, Analysis, CBH (cognitive behaviour hypnosis) BWRT (brainworking recursive therapy) and elements of Gestalt Psychology and Person Centred therapy.